Bipolar Disorder Hotline

 Bipolar disorder can affect nearly every part of your life, including your mood, sleep, relationships, work and sense of stability.
 You may experience periods of intense energy or euphoria followed by deep depression, exhaustion or hopelessness.
 These shifts can feel confusing and frightening, especially when they seem unpredictable.

-Whether you’re in crisis or simply need guidance, reaching out is a strong and important step.
+Whether you’re facing something overwhelming or simply need guidance, reaching out is a strong and important step.

 What Is a Bipolar Disorder Hotline?

 A bipolar disorder hotline is a free, confidential service that provides emotional support, information and connections to mental health resources.
-When you call, you’ll speak with a trained mental health professional who listens without judgment and helps you understand your options and choose your next steps.
+When you call, you’ll be connected with support — someone who listens without judgment and helps you understand your options and choose your next steps.

 Hotline support can help with: